 On May 31, 1790, the first copyright law is enacted under the new United States Constitution.
-Modeled off Britain’s Statute of Anne, the new law is relatively limited in scope, protecting books, maps, and charts for only 14 years with a renewal period of another 14 years.
-There was no Library of Congress or Copyright Office at the time, so works had to be registered in the United States District Court where the author or proprietor lived.
+Modeled off Britain’s Statute of Anne, the new law is relatively limited in scope, protecting books, maps, and charts for only fourteen years with a renewal period of another fourteen years.
+There was no Library of Congress or Copyright Office at the time, so works had to be registered in the U.S. District Court where the author or proprietor lived.

-The 1790 Act was amended by Congress many times over the next century.
+Congress amended the Copyright Act of 1790 many times over the next century.
 These amendments greatly changed what works were covered under copyright, for how long, and how to register a work.
-Important changes include:
+Important changes included

-- Extending the initial period of protection from 14 years to 28 years (1831)
+- extending the initial period of protection from fourteen years to twenty-eight years (1831);

-- Changing process for gaining copyright protection by:
+- changing the process for gaining copyright protection by

-- Requiring copyright owners to include a prescribed notice on every copy distributed to the public (1802)
+- requiring copyright owners include a prescribed notice on every copy distributed to the public (1802),

 Statute of Anne Takes Effect